Best Kayak For The Money

 Kayaks Geared For Fishing

-With a fishing craft you’ll need to consider where you plan on fishing and the extra capacity that you might need.
+With a fishing yak you’ll need to consider where you plan on fishing and the extra load capacity that you might need.

-A tandem can be a cost effective choice if you plan on paddling with a partner.
+A tandem can be an affordable kayak and a cost effective choice if you plan on paddling with a partner.
 Tandems come in a range of styles for different activities and environments and can be either sit-on-top or sit-in.

 Some tandems may also have space for a third person or a dog, so it can be an affordable way to have the whole family out on the water at once.